tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 Auto Traits
 : does not be need to be implemented explicitly; the compiler does so automatically

-`Sized` is an auto/marker trait that applies to all previously discussed types except `str`
+`Sized` is an auto/marker trait that applies to all previously discussed types except `str` and other dynamically sized types

-Dynamically sized types like `str`

 This allows for implicit conversion